Yoni Ki Baat

-Yoni Ki Baat (roughly translated from Hindi as "Conversations about the Vagina," and sometimes abbreviated YKB) is a project featuring the live performance of monologues by women of South Asian origin, loosely inspired by Eve Ensler's The Vagina Monologues.
+Yoni Ki Baat (roughly translated from Hindi as "Conversations about the Vagina", and sometimes abbreviated YKB) is a project featuring the live performance of monologues by women of South Asian origin, loosely inspired by Eve Ensler's The Vagina Monologues.
 Pieces can be performed by the writer, or by another performer, sometimes anonymously.
 Since its launch, YKB has been continuously performed across the United States.

+Founding and themes

 Yoni Ki Baat was developed in 2003 by South Asian Sisters, a non-profit collective of South Asian women based in the San Francisco Bay Area.
-Co-founders Maulie Dass, Sapna Shahani, and Vandana Makker sent out a call in February 2003, and described receiving an outpouring of submissions.
-The first public performances in July 2003 at UC Berkeley included monologues dealing with abuse, menstruation, masturbation, orgasms, marriage, religious faith, and political protest.
+The co-founders, Maulie Dass, Sapna Shahani and Vandana Makker, sent out a call in February 2003, and described receiving an outpouring of submissions.
+The first public performances in July 2003 at UC Berkeley included monologues dealing with abuse, menstruation, masturbation, orgasms, marriage, religion and political protest.